kflagg/kflagg.github.io/kflagg-cv/index.md

 Developed AI/ML models for enterprise clients and implemented these models on cloud computing platforms, including AWS and the Salesforce ecosystem.
 Lead a 2-person team on a long-term project using reinforcement learning to create a next-best-action model for guiding salesperson actions.
+Helped design and implement a custom MLOps solution for automating model experiments.

 ### [Montana State University, Bozeman](https://www.montana.edu/statisticalconsulting)